LEADNorthLLC/fhir-uds-training/module-7/exercise-1/instruction.md

 Click on the **Messages** tab.
 You should see the available message traces.
 Click on the link under **Header** to trace the activity.

-If you see errors, read the error messages, doouble check settings, and try to fix things so you get a complete message trace (see below).
+If you see errors, read the error messages, double check settings, and try to fix things so you get a complete message trace (see below).
 If you ever need to re-run the message, you can re-send from the **Message Viewer** or drop the file again.

 > Solution: The comleted classes are located in the [Module 7 Solutions Folder](../solutions/exercise-1/FHIRDEMO.FoundationProduction.cls).
 This contains the production configuration, but does not contain the FHIR Server configuration.